 McFarland & Co.
 (Cree-French Canadian author Wayne Arthurson is on the cover).
 The abstracts for the issue follow below.
-I will update this post once the ebook versions of the issue are available.

 Introduction / JANICE M. ALLAN (Univ of Salford)

 The executive editor of Clues discusses the contents of Clues vol. 37, no. 1, including articles on dementia in detective fiction, a Percy Bysshe Shelley poem viewed as a detective story, Wayne Arthurson, Giles Blunt, Gail Bowen, Arthur Conan Doyle, Laurie R. King, Nancy Drew, Ron Rash, Rene Saldana Jr., and

 The Sign of the Four and the Detective as a Disrupter of Order / NATHANAEL T. BOOTH (Huazhong University of Science and Technology, China).
 Arthur Conan Doyle’s The Sign of the Four (1890) often is read in the context of British imperialism and bourgeois rationality, which stresses the problematic nature of Sherlock Holmes’s activity as a detective.
 Separated from its imperialist context, the novel shows a Holmes who unsettles (rather than restores) social order.